Thalamus: a brain-inspired algorithm for biologically-plausible continual learning and disentangled representations: Experiments

-Here we consider an alternative solution using latent updates in an pretrained network to adapt to changing data distribution.
+Here, we consider an alternative solution using latent updates to adapt to changing data distribution.
 By consuming only one batch, we take gradient steps in the latent space until accuracy reaches criterion again, and then allow the model to process incoming batches of the new task.
 Thereby the switch consumes only one batch (although other datasets and environments might require more data to accurately disambiguate context).
-We note several interesting aspects of this algorithm: \begin{itemize} \item The algorithm correctly switches the RNN to solve incoming tasks without forgetting any of its previous learning as evident by no decrease on its accuracy to perform all 15 tasks if given the task identifiers $i^t$ again. \item At moments displays serial search behavior through several possible task labels before converging on the correct one, as a by-product of Hamiltonian dynamics (Fig. \ref{fig:CAI}C, e.g. in the solution of cxtdm1 from latent update 60 to 130). \item The algorithm might not solve the tasks using the embedding vectors it was pretrained on but rather using any latent vectors that perform well given its recent trajectory in the latent space.
-Interestingly, even though it was pretrained on uninformative latent space (equally distributed one-hot vectors), the latent updates retrieve a rich latent space that is functionally organized and clusters tasks according to similarity and compatability (Fig. \ref{fig:tsne}). \end{itemize} Pretraining the network however assumes one has access to data where data distribution changes are labelled across the correct dimensions.
+We note several interesting aspects of this algorithm: \begin{list}{$\square$}{\leftmargin=1em \itemindent=0em} \item The algorithm correctly switches the RNN to solve incoming tasks without forgetting any of its previous learning as evident by no decrease on its accuracy to perform all 15 tasks if given the task identifiers $i^k$ again (Fig \ref{fig:CAI}E). \item At moments displays serial search behavior through several possible task labels before converging on the correct one, as a by-product of Hamiltonian dynamics (Fig \ref{fig:CAI}C, e.g. in the solution of cxtdm1 from latent update 60 to 130). \end{list}

+The algorithm might not solve the tasks using the embedding vectors it was pretrained on but rather using any latent vectors that perform well given its recent trajectory in the latent space (Fig \ref{fig:CAI}C).
+Interestingly, even though it was pretrained on uninformative latent space (equally distributed one-hot vectors), the latent updates retrieve a rich latent space that is functionally organized and clusters tasks according to similarity and compatibility (Fig \ref{fig:tsne}).

+Pretraining the network however assumes one has access to data where data distribution changes are labelled across the correct dimensions.
 With this motivation, we next describe an algorithm that drops the requirement for any task labels.